Joanna Krupa Just Got Engaged To BF Douglas Nunes — 8 Months After Finalizing Divorce

 A post shared by Joanna Krupa (@joannakrupa) on

 As fans know, Joanna first rose to fame as a model and Playmate, appearing twice on the cover of Playboy magazine.
 She also appeared in the pages of Cosmopolitan, Glamour and many more!
 In 2010, she got engaged to Romain, a Miami club owner.
-Besides DWTS, she also appeared on The Real Housewives of Miami from 2012-2013.
+Besides DWTS, she also signed on for The Real Housewives of Miami from 2012-2013.
 Her stint on the show gave fans an intimate look at her and Romain’s road to the altar.
 Perhaps that explains why she and Douglas have chosen to keep their romance out of the public eye this time around?
 Regardless, we can’t wait to see pics of these nuptials!
 Congrats, you two!